-Improving oversight of fiscal management and accounting practices will: increase transparency in the administrative rulemaking process and operations; ensure offenders can purchase basic necessities at a reasonable cost; ensure administrative accountability; and reduce costs to the state.
+Improving oversight of fiscal management and accounting practices will: increase transparency in the administrative rulemaking process and operations; help determine deductions to defray other operations and maintenance costs; ensure offenders can purchase items at a reasonable cost; ensure administrative accountability; and reduce costs to the state.
 These improvements could benefit Nevada up to \$14.3 million annually.